11 March 2025

 Mini gourmands are raised right thanks to a diverse scattering of excellent toddler-friendly eateries throughout the city.
 We love Paddington’s Centennial Homestead and South Coogee’s Bistro on the Greens for their ample spaces inviting tiny humans to run free, as well as The Tea Cosy in The Rocks for its quirky smile-sparking charms.

-Budding Picassos up to the age of five are invited to flex their creative muscles in the Museum of Contemporary Art’s ARTplay program which runs throughout the year two or three times a month.
+Budding Picassos up to the age of five are invited to flex their creative muscles in the Museum of Contemporary Art’s ARTplay program, which runs every Wednesday from 10am to 12pm.
 It’s a pretty popular playgroup welcoming prams and clans of all sizes, so bookings are required to secure your spot.

 The State Library of NSW is a great day out for bubs and adults alike but did you know it has its own dedicated kids space?
 The Children’s Library, located on the lower ground floor of the Macquarie Building, boasts an enormous collection of classics and newbies from the world’s most exciting authors.
 Plus, there are plenty of toddler-sized nooks to encourage quiet time spent exploring new finds.